SujathaSreekumar/data_engineering_project/README.md

 # data_engineering_project
 # Data Analysis of Airbnb data - Singapore
+### Problem Statement : Analyzing the Airbnb data to gain insights on the trends and patterns of short-term house-rentals and how it impacts the hospitality sector in Singapore.

 ### Data : http://insideairbnb.com/get-the-data
 ### Tools Used : Azure Databricks, PowerBI